-Upgrading to 10.3.1?
-For more information, see Existing ArcGIS for Server users.
+Upgrading to 10.6.1?
+For more information, see Frequently asked upgrading questions.

 - On both machines, adjust your firewalls to open the ports described in Ports used by ArcGIS Server.

 - Install and authorize ArcGIS Server on Machine A and Machine B with Enterprise licenses.
 This requires running the Software Authorization Wizard on each machine.
 The Software Authorization Wizard is launched at the end of the ArcGIS Server installation.
 You can also access the Software Authorization Wizard by navigating to the installed shortcut.
 The installed version of ArcGIS Server must be the same on each machine and the exact same license must be applied to each machine.

 Make sure you install using the same operating system user on both machines.
 The user account used to install ArcGIS Server will be the account used to run the software.
 Group users and all others must have at least execute permissions to the ArcGIS Server installation directory.
 Note that installing ArcGIS Server with the root account is not supported.
 For more information, see The ArcGIS Server account.
 The user account used to install on Machine A and B, for example, could be as follows:

 - Install ArcGIS Server on Machine A at /data/ags as user ags, with a user ID of 58103.

 - Install ArcGIS Server on Machine B at /data/ags with the same user name and ID (ags, user ID 58103).

 If the machine you've installed ArcGIS Server on has multiple network interface controller (NIC) cards, you may want to specify which NIC card should handle network communication for the server.
 To do so, follow this workflow.